The 10 Best Natural Homemade Fertilizers For Indoor Plants

 10. Aquarium Water

-homemade indoor plant fertilizer
+homemade fertilizer for plants

 You might dread cleaning the fish tank, but enriched aquarium water is packed with friendly bacteria, trace nutrients, and ammonia that your flowering plants will adore.